callstack/react-native-paper/README.md

 [![Sponsored by Callstack][callstack-badge]][callstack]

  <p align="center"><i>React Native Paper is the cross-platform UI kit library containing a collection of customizable and production-ready components, which by default are following and respecting the Google’s Material Design guidelines.</i></p>

+## Getting Started

+Refer to the [getting started guide](https://callstack.github.io/react-native-paper/docs/guides/getting-started) for instructions.

+## Documentation

+Check the components and their usage in our [documentation](https://callstack.github.io/react-native-paper).

 ## Features